getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 ### `@sentry/core` / All SDKs

 - The `debugIntegration` has been removed.
 To log outgoing events, use [Hook Options](https://docs.sentry.io/platforms/javascript/configuration/options/#hooks) (`beforeSend`, `beforeSendTransaction`, ...).
+- The `sessionTimingIntegration` has been removed.
+To capture session durations alongside events, use [Context](https://docs.sentry.io/platforms/javascript/enriching-events/context/) (`Sentry.setContext()`).

 ### `@sentry/react`